Enforcing Speech Content Privacy in Environmental Sound Recordings using Segment-wise Waveform Reversal

 \subsection{Ablation study}

-To assess the contribution of each anonymization component, we perform an ablation study.
-Results are presented in Table~\ref{tab:ablation_study}.

-Our findings show that intelligibility reduction is largely unaffected by the removal of individual components, with WER remaining consistently above 97.9\%.
+To assess the contribution of each key components of the pipeline, we perform an ablation study of the two main preprocessing components: VAD and SI.
+As expected, we find that intelligibility reduction is largely unaffected by the removal of individual components, with WER remaining consistently above 97.9\%.
 For sound sources detectability, the VAD component has the most noticeable impact.
 Removing it increases SCAD by around 1.5\%, showing that accurate detection of speech is important for preserving non-speech content.
-The removal of source separation has no statistically significant effect.

-The FAD score increases when VAD, or source separation are removed, indicating that those two components have an impact on audio quality.
+The removal of the SI component has no statistically significant effect.
+The FAD score increases when VAD, or SI are removed, indicating that those two components have an impact on audio quality.